Precious-Ugwuadu/Azure-Network-Protocols/README.md

 ![image](https://github.com/user-attachments/assets/14cd6ddd-6d85-44b2-96ca-1a8714d60fbe)

-At this stage, I started packet capturing by highlighting Ethernet and clicking on the Wireshark icon to see the network traffic at the back end.
-So, what I am doing here is inspecting the traffic in Windows VM1.
+At this stage, I began packet capturing by selecting the Ethernet interface and clicking the Wireshark icon to monitor network traffic in the background.
+Essentially, I am inspecting the traffic on the Windows VM1.

 ![image](https://github.com/user-attachments/assets/6434bd01-08ef-4ce6-b490-b72efcf5ad6e)

 Next, I typed ICMP in the search bar to filter for ICMP traffic.
 ICMP is what "ping" uses to test connectivity between devices, and this will show me only ICMP traffic.
-Furthermore, I will go to the Azure portal and copy Linux-VM private IP address, open PowerShell "ping" VM2, and i was able to see ICMP traffic in Wireshark and inspect it. the screen shoot you see above is a request and reply from Linux and Windows computers.
+Furthermore, I will go to the Azure portal and copy the Linux-VM private IP address, open PowerShell "ping" VM2, and I will be able to see ICMP traffic in Wireshark and inspect it.
+The screenshot above shows the request and reply received from Linux and Windows computers.

 ![image](https://github.com/user-attachments/assets/812eacbc-b3f9-40d4-82bc-5f522019e730)